primaryobjects/vpndemon/readme.md

 VPNDemon should be compatible with any linux system that uses NetworkManager for VPN connections.

-What Else Can I Do to Prevent DNS Leaks?
+Preventing DNS Leaks with IPv6
 ---

-You can disable IPv6 for enhanced privacy.
+If you want even tighter privacy, you can disable IPv6.
 This is easy to do.
+IPv6 incorporates hardware MAC addresses, and since many VPN services do not yet route IPv6 traffic, it creates a potential leak for online activity.

-Edit the file /etc/sysctl.conf and add the following lines:
+To disable IPv6, edit the file /etc/sysctl.conf and add the following lines:
 ```sh
 net.ipv6.conf.all.disable_ipv6 = 1
 net.ipv6.conf.default.disable_ipv6 = 1